AnisHerdev/IML-Project/readme.md

 # Rock Paper Scissors Gesture Recognition

-This project is a Rock Paper Scissors gesture recognition system using a Convolutional Neural Network (CNN) and MediaPipe for hand tracking.
+This project is a Rock Paper Scissors gesture recognition system using MediaPipe for hand tracking.

 ## Project Structure

+- `testingMediapipe.py`: Main script for detecting hand gestures and classifying them as rock, paper, or scissors.
+- `requirements.txt`: List of required Python packages.

 ## Setup